LFetty/deep-visualization-toolbox/README.md

+# For original repo README see below

+This is the equivalent ported to pytorch.
+In the folder models\alexnet-torch you find the settings file template which have to copy as described in the original README.

+Currently only the gradient backprop algorithm is implemented which can be enabled/disabled by pressing `b` when running the app.

+Webcam support is possible via pressing `c`.

+Navigation through the layers and features can be done with the `i, j, k ,l` keys.

+## Requirements

+The app is tested with python=3.10.

+    $ pip install scikit-image numpy scipy python-opencv

+Also make sure to install a GPU enabled pytorch distribution which you can find [here](https://pytorch.org/get-started/locally/).

 # Deep Visualization Toolbox

 This is the code required to run the Deep Visualization Toolbox, as well as to generate the neuron-by-neuron visualizations using regularized optimization.